 When you were young you believed the sky was the limit that you were destined for greatness, that you were born different and was supposed to be the hero that slays the dragon…

 At least that’s what you’ve been led to believe.

-Everyone told you about the great potential that you were meant to do great things, but the great things never happened.
+Everyone told you about the enormous potential that you were meant to do important things, but the important things never happened.